Teaching Online at FRC

 To find out more about Canvas and the Online Education Initiative, go to: http://ccconlineed.org/ .

-You can receive free training in the use of Canvas for online teaching if you are currently an FRC instructor or in the pool of Associate Faculty members available for teaching at FRC.
+For a more thorough introduction to Canvas you can take our free course on using Canvas for online teaching (see the schedule below).
+These courses are available to all full-time and part-time FRC faculty for free!.
 The training is based on the @One training materials developed with support from the California Community College Chancellor's Office.
 Successful completion of this training certifies you as prepared to use Canvas to teach online courses in California Community Colleges.

 Courses last 4 weeks and will require an estimated 10 hours of time commitment a week.
 You must complete the course with an 80% success rate on graded materials to earn a certificate.
 The courses are free and do not require official registration at FRC.
 The course will not appear on a college transcript nor earn you college credit.
 Contact the Dean of Instruction at FRC in advance of the course to arrange this training to count for professional development credit.